Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Abstract

 \section{Abstract}

-Large discrete action spaces remain a central challenge for reinforcement learning methods.
-Such spaces are encountered in many real-world applications, e.g., recommender systems, multi-step planning, and inventory replenishment.
-The mapping of continuous proxies to discrete actions is a promising paradigm for handling large discrete action spaces.
-Existing continuous-to-discrete mapping approaches involve searching for discrete neighboring actions in a static pre-defined neighborhood, which requires discrete neighbor lookups across the entire action space.
-Hence, scalability issues persist.
-To mitigate this drawback, we propose a novel Dynamic Neighborhood Construction (DNC) method, which dynamically constructs a discrete neighborhood to map the continuous proxy, thus efficiently exploiting the underlying action space.
-We demonstrate the robustness of our method by benchmarking it against three state-of-the-art approaches designed for large discrete action spaces across three different environments.
-Our results show that DNC matches or outperforms state-of-the-art approaches while being more computationally efficient.
+Large discrete action spaces (LDAS) remain a central challenge in reinforcement learning.
+Existing solution approaches can handle unstructured LDAS with up to a few million actions.
+However, many real-world applications in logistics, production, and transportation systems have combinatorial action spaces, whose size grows well beyond millions of actions, even on small instances.
+Fortunately, such action spaces exhibit structure, e.g., equally spaced discrete resource units.
+With this work, we focus on handling structured LDAS (SLDAS) with sizes that cannot be handled by current benchmarks: we propose Dynamic Neighborhood Construction (DNC), a novel exploitation paradigm for SLDAS.
+We present a scalable neighborhood exploration heuristic that utilizes this paradigm and efficiently explores the discrete neighborhood around the continuous proxy action in structured action spaces with up to $10^{73}$ actions.
+We demonstrate the performance of our method by benchmarking it against three state-of-the-art approaches designed for large discrete action spaces across three distinct environments.
+Our results show that DNC matches or outperforms state-of-the-art approaches while being computationally more efficient.
 Furthermore, our method scales to action spaces that so far remained computationally intractable for existing methodologies.